Altium Concord Pro: Real-time PCB Component Traceability for All Requirements

 PCB designers and project managers in highly regulated industries face a number of obstacles when managing the design process and preparing for manufacturing.
 Aside from paying attention to industry standards, and performance requirements, and coordinating electrical and mechanical design teams, component sourcing carries its own requirements.
 Supply chain glitches can delay a prototyping or high-volume manufacturing run by weeks or even months, and project managers need management tools to expedite production planning and aid compliance.

-In highly regulated industries, project managers and designers also need PCB component traceability tools that give them a live view of the supply chain.
-There are some proprietary tools from component distributors that give you a partial view of the supply chain, but only Altium Concord Pro integrates these important features alongside your PCB design features.
-You’ll full supply chain visibility and component traceability with Altium Concord Pro.
+In highly regulated industries, project managers and designers also need PCB component traceability and supplier quality tools that give them a live view of the supply chain.
+There are some proprietary tools from component distributors that give you a partial view of the supply chain, but only Altium Concord Pro real-time integrates these important features alongside your PCB traceability requirements.
+You’ll have full supply chain visibility and component traceability with Altium Concord Pro.

 ALTIUM CONCORD PRO®

 A unified data management and component traceability platform that integrates with Altium Designer® and other mechanical design tools.